Dear Church brethren, friends and associates,

 We must obey God rather than men:

-For many Christians across two millennia, there perhaps would never been a time when the conditions for such dissent had been met and happily so.
 In the modern western world it may be that many of us (though aggrieved at governmental policies over the years and the continual degradation of the social fabric) may never have thought we would be in position where we must contemplate the possibility for such resistance to the powers that be.
-However, through the same two millennia, history also teaches us that large numbers of Christians have run into to such dilemmas in various ways.
-Nobody wants to be in such a position of course and I believe in the main as Christians we naturally do not wish to be confronted with such agonising considerations.
+However history teaches us that large numbers of Christians have run into to such painful dilemmas in various ways, often paying the price of obedience to God with their lives.
+Nobody wants to be in such a position of course and I believe (in the main) as Christians we naturally do not wish to be confronted with such agonising considerations.

 The question at hand: